maika-kanaka/lottery-cli/README.md

 This software is distributed under The MIT License, please read LICENSE for more information: https://en.wikipedia.org/wiki/MIT_License

-## Documentation

-### How to use
+### How to compile to .exe or .run

 1. Clone or download this repository
+2. Install python 3.7
+3. for Windows type py setup.py install for Linux type python3 setup.py install
+4. Check the program is run correcly by **blabla**
+5. Compile with pyinstaller by the following command: **blabla**
-2. Run a program lottery.exe for Windows & lottery.run for Linux on dist/ directory
+99. Run a program lottery.exe for Windows & lottery.run for Linux on dist/ directory

 ## Big thanks to